realzza/web-project-design/schedule.md

   - P5.js beyond the canvas - libraries, plugins, helpers
 - Homework
   - Prep for Oct 14th Class: Install [Homebrew](https://brew.sh/) (on Mac), which is a helpful package installer for Mac and Linux, and/or follow the installation guides for Node.js [on Mac](https://treehouse.github.io/installation-guides/mac/node-mac.html) or [on a Windows PC](https://treehouse.github.io/installation-guides/windows/node-windows.html).
 On Mac, you will need Homebrew as a helper to install node.js, on PC you will not.
-  - The above requires that you use the Command Line Interface on your PC.
-If you don't have much experience with the command line outside of this course, you might want to check out [A Beginner's Guide to Using the Mac Termina](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/) or [A Beginner's Guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/)
+  - Node requires that you use the Command Line Interface on your PC.
+If you don't have much experience with the command line outside of this course, you might want to check out [A Beginner's Guide to Using the Mac Terminal](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/) or [A Beginner's Guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/).
+We'll be making extensive use of the Terminal available within VS Code
+  - Optional, rn: Eventually, you'll also need accounts with the following services if you don't already have them - [Github](https://github.com/) for version control.
+You'll also need the [Github CLI](https://cli.github.com/) for pushing to Github from terminal.
+I'f you've already completed the above steps for installing Node with homebrew, you can simply <code>$ brew install gh</code> in your terminal
+  - [Heroku](http://heroku.com), a cloud based app platform, and a simple way to host applications built with Node.js.
+And, you'll need the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), which you can also install with Homebrew in the terminal
     **Node is a JavaScript runtime that allows us to run JS code outside of the browser context for server-side application development**

 ---